 Here are the three most common models (and when to use each):

 - Use your own Microsoft 365 (recommended): Create support Teams in your tenant and invite customers as Guests.
 Best for scaling to many customers with a consistent workflow and keeping support data in your workspace.
-The main trade-off is that customers may need to switch to your organization the first time.
+The main trade-off is that customers may need to switch to your organization initially.

 - Use Shared Channels (Teams Connect): You and the customer share a channel that appears in both orgs (similar to Slack Connect).
-Best for collaboration-heavy relationships, but setup requires both sides to enable settings, and many support apps/bots don’t work well inside shared channels.
+Best for collaboration-heavy relationships.
+Microsoft Teams does not allow bots or apps in shared or private channels, so ticketing, SLA tracking, and most support automation will not work inside a Teams Connect channel.

 Rule of thumb: If you support multiple customers or need reliable automation, ticketing, and reporting, default to “your Microsoft 365.”
 Use the other two models only when a specific customer requirement forces it.